 Chondroitin is often given in conjunction with glucosamine, and some studies have shown that the combined effects of the two supplements exceed those produced by either supplement by itself.
 Like glucosamine, chondroitin is largely considered safe, although its efficacy is similarly unclear.

 Omega-3 Fatty Acids

 Omega-3 fatty acids are important for a variety of biological processes, and they exhibit a pretty significant anti-inflammatory effect, which can help reduce your dog’s pain.
-Omega-3 fatty acids are available as supplements, and you can also provide them via your dog’s diet.
-Many fish-derived oils are rich in omega-3s, as are flaxseed-based products.
+Omega-3 fatty acids are available as standalone supplements, and you can also provide them via your dog’s diet.
+Many fish-derived oils are rich in omega-3s, as are some other dietary supplements, such as flaxseed-based products.

 MSM is another naturally occurring substance that some contend supports joint health and counteracts the pain and mobility limitations caused by osteoarthritis.
 Like glucosamine and chondroitin, there’s mixed evidence regarding its efficacy and it is largely considered safe.
 Accordingly, it is often used in conjunction with glucosamine and is present in many supplements.

-A Spoonful of Sugar: Getting Your Pup to Take Her Glucosamine
+A Spoonful of Sugar: Getting Your Picky Eater to Take Her Glucosamine

 Some of the glucosamine supplements on the market are unpalatable to dogs.
-This can make it difficult to get your furry friend to swallow the supplement, and leave you frustrated and prevent your dog from getting better.
+This can make it difficult to get your furry friend to swallow a glucosamine-rich nutritional supplement, and leave you frustrated and prevent your dog from getting better.
 Fortunately, there are a few tricks you can embrace to help make the process go easier.